-Complete with full 60-second ad, Burger King its deadly serious movie-like trailer boasting "you won't have to hesitate between enjoying a Whopper and brushing your teeth ever again".
+Complete with full 60-second ad, Burger King has not let us down with its deadly serious movie-like trailer boasting "you won't have to hesitate between enjoying a Whopper and brushing your teeth ever again".

 Google tends to do a lot of April Fools pranks every year.
 One included turning Google Maps into a functional Pac Man game.
 It's pretty entertaining being able to able play a classic arcade game in your own street.

 This new device is quoted "the next evolution" from Google home.
 Apparently, Google Gnome is a voice-activated, hands free tools that gives you information about your back yard.
 A fake advertisement shows people asking the Gnome several questions from "How's the weather?" to "Can I eat this daisy?".
 Google Gnome can even turn your hose on and off.
 I think a lot of gardeners would be happy if this device really existed.

 Sodastream went the extra mile with this prank, involving Paris Hilton.
 This fake commercial advertises NanoDrop, "a cutting edge, state of the art condensed from of sparkling water".
 In other words, having one drop of this water will quench your thirst, meaning we can save planet earth by using less plastic.
 Paris Hilton's delivery of this advertisement is quite serious, which makes this fake ad even more hilarious.